Asylum: What Makes a Case Strong or Weak?

 Technical Officer

-Su Su Htet Kyaw was a Senior Business Analyst in Singapore with a decade of IT experience.
-She now serves as a technical officer at the Louise Trauma Center—a nonprofit that empowers immigrants with vital resources.
-She is passionate about supporting underserved communities and aiding women suffering from domestic violence.
+Su Su Htet Kyaw was a Senior Business Analyst in Singapore.
+She now supports underserved communities and aids women suffering from domestic violence.

 Samirawit Ayane